Top Product Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question Overview: This question tests the candidate's ability to apply knowledge to a new situation.
+• Question Overview: This question gives you insight into the candidate's ability to identify and resolve problems.

 What the interviewer is looking for: